tcp-nanqinlang/general/readme.md

 bash tcp_nanqinlang_3.0.1.sh
 ```

-as to `centos`, cause its bug i've never solved, now was reomved.
+as to `centos`, cause its bug i've never solved, now was removed.

 ## according